Philip-M-Bacchi/AEthereal/README.md

 ### Descriptor encoding/decoding

-Converion between Swift objects and AppleEvent descriptors is done through the Swift `Codable` interface.
+Conversion between Swift objects and AppleEvent descriptors is done through the Swift `Codable` interface.
 Anything `Codable` can be sent in an AppleEvent and decoded from a reply.
 "Unkeyed containers" encode list descriptors; "keyed containers" encode record descriptors.
 To use custom record keys, use a `CodingKeys` enum with `AE4` raw type, and conform it to `AE4CodingKey`.

 ```swift
 private enum CodingKeys: AE4, AE4CodingKey {